 Black Students are represented in student government by the Office of Black Affairs.
-(See Public Service Council, ASMSU Programming Board.)
-OBA presents programs and services that contribute to a positive experience for black students on the campus.
-Included are: The People's Choice Newsletter, the OBA Awards Reception, the OBA Political Awareness Workshop, the Ms Black MSU Pageant, and the OBA Annual Picnic.
-The Office is located in 318 MSU Union, 353-5255 or 353-7745.
+(See ASMSU Public Service Council.)
+OBA presents programs and services that contribute to a positive experience for Black students on the campus.
+Included are: the OBA Political Awareness Workshop, the annual Unification Achievement Ball, coordination of Black History Month events, and an annual picnic.
+The office is located in 318 MSU Union, 353-5255 or 353-7745.